Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 ## Why PILARS?

-PILARS is our framework for designing sustainable archival systems—particularly in low-resource environments where communities need agency, autonomy, and long-term reliability.
+PILARS is our framework for designing sustainable archival systems — particularly in low-resource environments where communities need agency, autonomy, and long-term reliability.

 The protocols are guided by both the FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, Ethics) principles.
 Together, these ensure that while data remains discoverable and reusable, the rights and authority of communities are respected and embedded in the system itself.